faetea/ember-imagegallery/README.md

 1. Follow the instructions to setup the [API]().
 1. Start the font-end server with `ember server --proxy http://localhost:3000`.

+## Process

+-   Logout was not working when cloned.
+-   Added `auth: Ember.inject.service(),` to `app/application/route.js`
+-   Logout seems to be working now.

 ## ember-ajax

 [github.com/ember-ajax](https://github.com/ember-cli/ember-ajax)